 This assay is optimized for the quantitative determination of human urine pH only.
-The assay range for urine pH is 3.0 to 11.0.
-It is recommended that samples with pH values < 3.0 and > 11.5 are confirmed by an alternate method such as a pH meter.
+It is recommended that samples with pH values <4.0 and >11.5 are confirmed by an alternate method such as a pH meter.
 Urine samples suspected of bacterial contamination (samples stored at 2-8°C for several weeks and urinary tract infections) will produce inaccurate results by pH-Detect Test.